Vietnam.vn - Nền tảng quảng bá Việt Nam

 Regarding sustainable aquaculture development, Minister Hoan informed that today, November 4, the Prime Minister has just signed Official Dispatch No. 111 on continuing to have drastic solutions for sustainable aquaculture development.

 “The issue of sustainable development of our marine resources is important.
-IUU is a step for us to move towards sustainable development, because the three illegal, unregulated, and unreported actions are all included in Article 10 of the 2017 Fisheries Law, which means that the law also regulates those three actions, but for many reasons we do not enforce them.
+IUU is a step for us to move towards sustainable development, because the three illegal, unregulated and unreported actions are all included in Article 10 of the 2017 Fisheries Law, which means that the law also regulates those three actions, but for many reasons we do not enforce them.

-I affirm that the EU recommendations have been greatly improved, this is the effort of the entire political system from the central to local levels, the strong direction of the Prime Minister, Deputy Prime Minister as well as local leaders.
-This has been recognized by the EU inspection team, we must join forces in this final period.
+I affirm that the EU recommendations have been greatly improved, this is the effort of the entire political system from the central to local levels, the strong direction of the Prime Minister, Deputy Prime Minister as well as the local leaders.
+This has been noted by the EU inspection team, we must join forces in this final period.

 Source: https://danviet.vn/bo-truong-bo-nnptnt-le-minh-hoan-trai-long-ve-thoi-khac-co-the-la-lich-su-lien-quan-den-bao-yagi-202411041852465.htm